4 Forsyth Street

 14 September, 1914 " Mr James Patrick Marrin is excavating for a solid brick structure on the site of Dr. Jones' Drug Store which was recently destroyed by fire.
 Mr & Mrs Marrin will move in the apartments over the store"

 In June , 1914, fire destroyed the Marrin Drug Store.
 The Marrins built a new red brick Rexall Drug store with apartment dwellings upstairs.
 The new building was officially opened in Nov., 1914.

 In July, 1929 William Gould became the proprietor of Marrin's Drug store, and later, in 1941, sold to William Issac Watt.

 By 1951, Mr. Watt had sold the building only to the Royal Hotel, (who in turn sold it to D.B.
 Sanderson) while at the same time, selling the Rexall business to Clinton Nickle

 Clinton Spurr Nickle and his wife Audrey Ince took over the Rexall franchise but do not move into the Watt building.
 Instead, the Nickle's opened up their drug store just a bit south on Forsyth Street in 1956, where the name remains today.

 Back at 4 Forsyth, John McKeen of Norwood opened a butcher shop under the name Marmora Meat Market.
 He leased the building from then owner W. D. Sanderson.
-In 1960, Presley Nicholfrom Madoc opened a jewellery store in the Watt building.
-After Nichol's jewellery store closed, a series of proprietors either leased or purchased the building.
-It is this time that one of the owners subdivided the main floor into two smaller commercial units.
+In 1960, Presley Nichol from Madoc opened a jewellery store in the Watt building, with a coin laudramat in one half of the area.
+After Nichol's jewellery store closed, a series of proprietors either leased or purchased the building in the subdivided main floor.

 - Tralis Salon leased by Tracey Booth and Lisa Durbatch